Resources that solve a problem, offer new insights, or tickle your gray matter.

 ~ Sun Tzu, The Art of War

-Before you can pitch your idea to a publication, you need to select the ones that will help you reach your goals.
+Before you pitch your idea for an article or column, you need to select the publications that will help you reach your goals.
 Hundreds of influential blogs, trade journals, and business magazines seek contributed content.
 And each one has a different set of guidelines.

 You may have a few publications on your list already.
 Some of the most popular publications include Harvard Business Review, Entrepreneur, and Inc. These are well-respected, prestigious publications with loyal audiences.
 So they should be on your list of publications to consider.
 But don’t be surprised if not all of these publications stay on your list — or that none is your top choice.

-You want to be a sought-after expert, and you want to raise your profile by publishing articles that build your authority and increase your visibility.
+You want to be recognized as an authoritative expert, and you want to raise your profile by publishing articles that build your authority and increase your visibility.
 But to be effective, your pitch strategy must be grounded in research and a deep understanding of your goals and objectives.

 Create your pitch strategy by answering these five questions.